 The samples exhibited a total iron content ranging from 22,140 to 84,660 mg kg⁻¹, with an average of 56,790.33 mg kg⁻¹ (Table 1).
 Based on the mean percentage contribution of each fraction to total Fe across all samples, the fractions followed the order: Aci-Fe < MnO-Fe < OM-Fe < Am FeO-Fe << Cry FeO-Fe < Res-Fe.
 The exchangeable and acid soluble forms of Fe is most readily available for plants (Walna et al., 2010).
 Exchangeable and lead-displaceable iron contents were below detectable limits in all samples, likely due to the sandy texture, low clay content of the soil, and the inherently low cation exchange capacity (CEC) of the dominant 1:1 clay minerals.
 These conditions limit Fe retention in easily available forms, favouring the formation of oxides or hydroxides instead.
 Consequently, most of the iron is presumed to exist in stable oxide- or mineral-bound forms that are not extractable by mild reagents.
 This inference is further supported by the higher Fe contents observed in oxalate and CBD extractions.

 The acid-soluble Fe fraction, representing one of the most readily available pools for plants (Walna et al., 2010), ranged from 0.98 to 6.76 mg kg⁻¹, with an average of 2.35 mg kg⁻¹, indicating a relatively low proportion.
 The limited solubility of acid-soluble Fe can be attributed to the strong tendency of Fe to form insoluble oxides and hydroxides under soil conditions (Abollino et al., 2006).
 Manganese oxide-bound Fe contents varied from 34.65 to 541.50 mg kg⁻¹, with a mean of 198.72 mg kg⁻¹.
 This suggests limited surface reactivity of Mn oxides in these soils, resulting in relatively stable Fe retention through occlusion during Mn oxide precipitation.
 The organically bound Fe content ranged widely, from 76.88 to 2565 mg kg⁻¹, with an average of 1350.48 mg kg⁻¹.
-Organic ligands, especially under acidic conditions, can form strong complexes with Fe, preventing its precipitation as oxides and enhancing its retention in the soil (Stevenson, 1994).
-The variability in this fraction likely reflects differences in soil organic matter content across the samples, as noted by Jayaprakash et al. (2022).
-A similar trend was also observed by Firnia et al. (2019) in acid soils.
+Organic ligands, especially under acidic conditions, can form strong complexes with Fe, preventing its precipitation as oxides and enhancing its retention in the soil (Stevenson, 1994) It has been demonstrated that organic ligands, particularly in the presence of acidity, are capable of forming robust complexes with iron.
+This process has been shown to impede the process of iron precipitation as oxides and to promote its retention within the soil matrix (Stevenson, 1994).
+The variability in this fraction likely reflects differences in soil organic matter content across the samples, as noted by Jayaprakash et al. (2022)..
+Firnia et al. (2019) also observed a similar trend in acid soils.

 Among the samples analysed, the amorphous iron oxide–occluded Fe content ranged from 476.88 to 15,431.25 mg kg⁻¹, with an average of 3409.11 mg kg⁻¹.
 In contrast, the crystalline iron oxide–occluded Fe content was considerably higher, ranging from 8512.50 to 33,906.25 mg kg⁻¹, with an average of 15,961.04 mg kg⁻¹, making it the second most abundant Fe fraction in the soils.
 This trend is further supported by the results of CBD and oxalate extractions, which indicate that a substantial portion of the iron is present within crystalline forms.
 The dominance of crystalline Fe oxides suggests prolonged pedogenic processes and advanced soil weathering, leading to the transformation of amorphous iron into more stable crystalline forms.